fortinetdev/terraform-provider-fortios/website/docs/r/fortios_antivirus_profile.html.markdown

 * `av_block_log` - Enable/disable logging for AntiVirus file blocking.
 Valid values: `enable`, `disable`.
 * `extended_log` - Enable/disable extended logging for antivirus.
 Valid values: `enable`, `disable`.
 * `scan_mode` - Choose between full scan mode and quick scan mode.
+* `vdomparam` - Specifies the vdom to which the resource will be applied when the FortiGate unit is running in VDOM mode.
+Only one vdom can be specified.
+If you want to inherit the vdom configuration of the provider, please do not set this parameter.

 The `http` block supports: